joe01w/tech258_python/scripting/readme.md

 * Scripts to automate data backups
 * Scripts to query a database
 * Scripts for the deployment process of applications
+* Scripts to fetch IP addresses
+* Scripts to generate passwords